 So, in order to be a possible protected tenant, a tenant must have rented their home continuously since then.
 The chances of being a protected tenant increase dramatically if he or she has rented their home continuously since 1 January 1969.
 Consequently, most protected tenants are getting on in years.

-The Crown (including Family and Community Service Housing and Aboriginal Housing Office) is exempt from the 1948 Act (Section 5).
+The Crown – including Department of Communities and Justice (DCJ) Housing and Aboriginal Housing Office – is exempt from the 1948 Act (Section 5).

 Flagging a possible protected tenant